“Early Retirement? But what about paying for your kids’ educations?”

 Meanwhile, the misguided use of pampering has the opposite effect.
-From my morose and spoiled first Trust Funder housemate in Boulder, through the bratty teens of reality TV shows and all the way up to Paris Hilton, it is clear that money does not grease the way to a better upbringing for kids.
+From my morose and spoiled first Trust Funder housemate in Boulder, through the bratty teens of reality TV shows and all the way up to the troublesome offspring of certain well-known billionaires, it is clear that money does not grease the way to a better upbringing for kids.
 While it is certainly possible for rich and highly generous parents to raise wonderful offspring, it is never the money that is creating the good character.

 And this brings us to the second part of this equation.
 You.